-The United Nations’ top official for global climate action said in November that 65 percent of the world body’s 193 member nations, up from 40 percent in 2019, will seek net zero carbon emissions by 2050.
+The United Nations’ top official for global climate action said in November that 65% of the world body’s 193 member nations, up from 40% in 2019, will seek net zero carbon emissions by 2050.
 But the window is closing due to prior emissions; the world has already warmed by 1.1 degrees.

 IEA Executive Director Fatih Birol, a Turkish economist and energy expert, said achieving carbon neutrality will require strong and credible policy actions underpinned by greater international cooperation.
 It also would add millions of new jobs, he said, and promote global economic growth.

 “Governments need to create markets for investments in batteries, digital solutions and electricity grids that reward flexibility and enable adequate and reliable supplies of electricity," he said.
 "The rapidly growing role of critical minerals calls for new international mechanisms to ensure both the timely availability of supplies and sustainable production.”